 Some online LPN to BSN programs in Florida require campus visits early on – orientation sessions and the like – but overall most programs don’t require travel until clinical training.
 At that point, you will receive a supervised placement at a facility that requires sustained in-person attendance.
 See our online LPN to BSN program page for more information on this.

-Common Questions About Online LVN to BSN Programs in Florida
+Common Questions About Online LPN to BSN Programs in Florida

 Are hybrid and online LPN programs more affordable than campus programs in Florida?